1) Innate immunity

 C) A pathogen makes more than one antigen.

-D) A lymphocyte has receptors for multiple different antigens.
+D) A lymphocyte has receptors for multiple different

 E) A liver cell makes one class of MHC molecule.